jj1bdx/avrhwrng/README.md

 bytes of SHA512 output as a part of random number stream]
 ```

 made the output perfectly usable as a well-whitened random number sequence.

-The
-output passed the Rabbit and Alphabit tests of TestU01.
-The FIPS rngtest result
+The FIPS 140-2 rngtest result for 1597357500 bytes of output resulted as
-for 1597357500 bytes of output resulted as follows (summary: test failure rate:
+follows (summary: test failure rate: 0.079%):
-0.079%):

 ```
 ~/src/rngtest/rngtest -c 638943 < poi1filt.bin